 Alison received her Bachelor of Science (Honours) in Life Sciences, specializing in cancer research in 2017.
 In her fourth year, she completed a thesis project in Dr. LeBrun’s lab, looking at the genetic basis of a form of acute lymphoblastic leukemia.
-This was her first experience into studying cancer and stepping into the world of scientific research, and she hasn’t looked back!
+This was her first experience studying cancer and stepping into the world of scientific research, and she hasn’t looked back!

 During the undergraduate degree, Alison was very involved in leadership and mentorship roles.
 She helped to organize healthcare conferences and surgical interest speaker nights, promoted MSF (Doctor’s Without Borders) and the Queen’s Life Sciences program, was a two-time orientation week leader, and played saxophone in the Queen’s chamber orchestra!